EmreKaradag/UI-Specification-Document/UI SPECIFICATION DOCUMENT.md

   # UI SPECIFICATION DOCUMENT

  For now primary color is decided as blue and font type is "Satero Sans Pro Light".
+ Until the page is loaded, company icon should be on the screen along with loading indicator.

   ## UI Components